How to Evict a Tenant in 7 Steps (+ Free Quit Notices)

 Follow these tips to protect yourself from bad tenants and tenant scams in the future:

 - Learn state guidelines: Each state has different laws regarding property rentals, so ensure you are familiar with yours.
-Understanding the Fair Housing Act and landlord-tenant laws in your state will help you protect yourself from tenant scams and treat your tenants correctly.
+Understanding your state’s Fair Housing Act and landlord-tenant laws will guard you from tenant scams and treat your tenants correctly.

-- Keep records and documents: Make sure to keep and track tenant records and documents like a rent receipt, which includes the tenant’s name, contact information, property address, date of receipt, and payment period and amount.
+- Keep records and documents: Make sure to keep and track tenant records and documents like rent receipts, which include the tenant’s name, contact information, property address, date of receipt, and payment period and amount.
 These records will help you to keep detailed records, manage taxes and rent rolls, and assist when conflict occurs.

 - Screen potential tenants: Thoroughly conduct the tenant screening process to ensure you put the best tenants in your units.
-Assess tenants’ credit and criminal history, eviction reports, proof of income and employment, and ask for references and ratings from current and past employers and landlords.
+Assess tenants’ credit and criminal history, eviction reports, and proof of income and employment.
+Ask for references and ratings from current and past employers and landlords.

 Bottom Line

 Almost every landlord will deal with a difficult tenant or eviction at some point in their career.
 That is why you must legally know how to evict someone from your rental property.
-Ensure you follow the proper steps and don’t get into a legal bind.
-You should know your state’s landlord-tenant laws and understand your lease so that you file a valid and legal eviction.
+Ensure you follow the proper steps on how to evict a tenant and don’t get into a legal bind.
+You should know your state’s landlord-tenant laws and understand your lease so that you can file a valid and legal eviction.